Skip to content ↓

 IMPLEMENTATION

-Each class has access to CHQ (the computer suite) for one hour a week.
+Each class has access to CHQ (the computer suite) weekly.
 There are enough computers for all children to work independently.
 In addition to this, extra time can be spent by using the laptops or iPads which are signed out in advance on weekly timetables.

-Each hour-long computing lesson should cover one of the three strands, and have a learning objective to be covered during that session.
-These should follow progression across a unit, which usually lasts for 4-6 weeks, and across the academic year.
+Each hour-long computing lesson will cover one of the three strands, and have a learning objective to be covered during that session.
+These will follow progression across a unit, which usually lasts for 4-6 weeks, and across the academic year.

-Year group teachers plan their own Computing lessons, using the progression of skills document to determine the specific learning objectives for each unit.
+Year group teachers plan their own Computing lessons, using the Long Term overview and progression of skills document (which is based upon the national Curriculum objectives) to determine the specific learning objectives for each unit.
 The progression of skills document, written by the subject lead, has been devised to ensure that all children have an opportunity to develop their skills throughout their time in KS2 and that they cover each of the three strands every year.

 Digital literacy includes effective use of word processing software (usually Microsoft Word), presentation software (usually Microsoft Powerpoint) and spreadsheet software (usually Microsoft Excel).
 Proficiency is attained through using these programs in every year group.
 Programs available on the Internet, and apps on the school iPads are also used so that children have a wide range of experiences.